-Since 2023 he is a member of the Board of "FOURLIS HOLDINGS SA", "HOUSEMARKET SA", of the business landscape with his strategic acumen and expertise.

-"INTERSPORT SA", "TRADE LOGISTICS", "WELLNESS MARKET" and a member of the Board of the
+Since 2023 he is a member of the Board of "FOURLIS HOLDINGS SA", "HOUSEMARKET SA", "INTERSPORT SA", "TRADE LOGISTICS", "WELLNESS MARKET" and a member of the Board of the company Endless EC.

-As the CEO of Fourlis Group, Dimitris continues to redefine industry standards and shape the trajectory
+As the CEO of Fourlis Group, Dimitris continues to redefine industry standards and shape the trajectory of the business landscape with his strategic acumen and expertise.